samhermes/samhermes.github.io/about.md

 ## About this site

-This site is built using [Jekyll](https://jekyllrb.com/), hosted through [GitHub pages](https://pages.github.com/), and served up through [Cloudflare](https://www.cloudflare.com/).
+This site was fully designed and developed by yours truly.
+It was built using [Jekyll](https://jekyllrb.com/), is hosted by [GitHub pages](https://pages.github.com/), and is served up by [Cloudflare](https://www.cloudflare.com/).
 HTTPS is enabled using Cloudflare, and ensures that every visitor has an encrypted connection.